Kaan-Aksoy/Kaan-Aksoy/README.md

 ### Welcome to my profile!

-I'm a freelance data analyst who has a political science background of a quantitative nature, and have recently graduated from the University of Wisconsin-Milwaukee Department of Political Science with a Master of Arts.
-I wrote a Master's paper demonstrating an inverse relationship between repression and low-level bribery in a large-n study.
-I prefer to approach questions through this lens, believing that a good quantity of properly collected data, coupled with skilled utilization of this data, will lead to greater insights relative to small-n studies.
+I'm a data analyst who has a political science background, but I currently work in industry.
+I have two graduate degrees, with a Master of Arts from Bilkent University Department of International Relations and a Master of Arts from the University of Wisconsin-Milwaukee Department of Political Science.
+I prefer to approach questions through the lens of quantitative study, believing that a good quantity of properly collected data, coupled with skilled utilization of this data, will lead to greater insights relative to small-n studies.

 Recognizing the importance of quality in data collection, I pride myself on my ability to clean and tidy data, and believe that there is value in presenting data in a descriptive format to understand simple trends and patterns.
 Sometimes, there is value in simplicity.
 Should the initial analyses be insufficient or prompt deeper questioning, I am more than capable of digging into it with predictive statistics.